 - vanilla extract

-For a pie, you want to have an apple that can hold it's shape, has a nuanced flavor and a slight tartness to break up the sweetness of the sugar.
-Using a combination of apples is helpful because it introduces a few different types of flavors and textures to the pie.
+For a pie, you want an apple that can hold its shape during baking and has a nuanced flavor with a slight tartness to break up the sweetness of the sugar.
+A combination of apples is helpful because it introduces a variety of flavors and textures to the pie.

-Gala and Granny Smith apples are both good choices for apple pie because they don't get mushy after a long bake in the oven, and they have a sweet and tart flavor to them.
+Gala and Granny Smith apples are good choices for apple pie because they don't get mushy after a long bake in the oven, and they have a balanced sweet-and-tart flavor.

-Here are some of the best apples for baking:
+Here are some other great apples for baking:

 - Cortland